mithril-security/aicert/README.md

 ## 📜 Getting started

-To get started, we will walk you through the steps needed to configure and launch AICert using an example where we finetune a Falcon 7B model with proof that the model was derived from the pre-trained model, code, and data that we specified.
+To get started, we will walk you through the steps needed to configure and launch AICert using an example where we finetune a [Falcon 7B LLM model](https://huggingface.co/tiiuae/falcon-7b) with proof that the model was derived from the official Falcon-7b pre-trained model, our open-source training code and the dataset that we specify.

-The end-user can then use our client SDK to verify that the AICert proof file is genuine and verify the inputs used (pre-trained model, dataset, and code) to produce our model.
+The end-user can then use our **Python client SDK** to verify that the AICert proof file is genuine and check the inputs used (pre-trained model, dataset, and code) to produce our model.

 > All the files shown in this example are available [on Github](https://github.com/mithril-security/AICert-example).